WannesFransen1994/3D_Bin_Packaging/README.md

 Deployment (Developers)
 ==================

-If you want to run the project:
+If you want to run the project locally:

 	1. Make sure you have jre1.8 installed.
 	2. Download the latest rest client .jar file.
 (Location: ./rest_service/release_builds/rest_service-X.X.jar)